 There are certain lawful grounds on which we may process your personal information.
 Those we use are consent, contractual relationships and legitimate interests.

-We will email you with news of our campaigns and activities only if you have give us your consent.
+We will email you with news of our campaigns and activities only if you have given us your consent.
 You can give or withhold your consent to be contacted in this way at any time.

 If you have a contractual relationship with us, including if you have signed up as a member, we will communicate with you in relation to this until the contract ends.